ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

 Alright!
 We just used Ruby to open up a connection over the Internet to Google's servers, placed a request for them to translate our address into a latitude and longitude, received a response, and stored it in a Ruby variable!
 That's a big deal, folks.
 However, the response is hideous.
 How in the world are we going to pull out the latitude and longitude values from that thing?

-We could explore the [String][1] class documentation and find some methods that might help us scan through `raw_data` for `"lat"`, perhaps.
+We could explore the [String](https://chapters.firstdraft.com/chapters/757){:target="_blank"} methods and find something that might help us scan through `raw_data` for `"lat"`, perhaps.
 But then what?
 We could probably figure it out, but there's a much better way.

 Fortunately, Ruby provides a class called `JSON`, similar to the `CSV` class, which makes parsing a string that has data in JSON format a snap: